abitdodgy/i18n_lazy_scope/README.md

 ## Usage

-Call the `t_scoped` method instead of `t`, or `translate`, and make sure you have the corresponding keys in your locale file.
+Call the `t_scoped` method instead of `t`, or `translate`, and make sure you have the corresponding keys in your locale files.
 Say you are in `app/views/users/show.html.erb`.

 ```erb
 <%= t_scoped 'greeting' %>